Pvanduyse/open5e/source/Spellcasting/spells_a-z/i/invisibility.rst

 **Duration:** Concentration, up to 1 hour

-A creature you touch becomes invisible until the spell ends.
-Anything the target is wearing or carrying is invisible as long as it is on the target's person.
+A creature you touch becomes :ref:`srd:invisible` until the spell ends.
+Anything the target is wearing or carrying is :ref:`srd:invisible` as long as it is on the target's person.
 The spell ends for a target that attacks or casts a spell.